DanT52/Etch-a-Sketch/README.md

 3. **Reset Board:** This feature allows you to clear the entire board to start a new masterpiece.

+4. **Randomize Board** This feature allows you to set the board to have a randomly colored background.

-4. **Adjustable Board Size:** The size of the board can be adjusted by setting the desired number of squares (from 2 to 100).
+5. **Adjustable Board Size:** The size of the board can be adjusted by setting the desired number of squares (from 2 to 100).

 ## Usage
 Check out the project on live on [GitHub pages](dant52.github.io/Etch-a-Sketch/) or